 Always New Experiences

-Coming soon is a storybook posted page by page on poles.
+A pre-pandemic new addition are storybook pages posted on poles.
 Walk, skip, hop or jump on the green reading a new page every so often.
-More outdoor activities, right?
+More outdoor activities for energetic, and cautious, families.

 For those new to 4-year-old visitors: Bear Camp Bayou is the spot.
 Floor space is soft and protected.

-Imagining starts early because the ocean is vertical—called a super colossal climbing structure and it’s the way in.
+Imagining starts early on a super colossal climbing structure which is the way inside.

 A catalyst for curiosity is one way the community describes as the Lynn Meadows.
 They also say this is a place with a deep, caring heart because it is named for a founder’s daughter who died while a student at Ole Miss.